need2edit/JYWistiaKit/README.md

 If you havent heard of Wistia, you're missing out [https://wistia.com].

+## v1.0 is just in beta right now... its not even networked yet.
+Hope to have this done March 2016.

 ## Features

 - [x] Easy setup with an API Key